praveens-git-bit/Ignite2024/Exercise1.md

 >**Note:** Wait for the Microsoft Fabric page to load and *close* the top bar for a better view.

-2. Scroll down below to the, **"Synapse Data Engineering"** and click on it.
+2. Scroll down below to the, **"Data Engineering"** and click on it.

    <img src="media/dataengineer.png" width="800"/>